maelle/watchme/README.md

 From input data to `wearableCamImages` objects
 ==============================================

-Using both these inputs, we create an object of the S4 class `wearableCamImages` on which operations will be performed.
+Using both these inputs, we create an object of the R6 class `wearableCamImages` on which operations will be performed.

-The object has the following slots:
+The object has the following fields:

 -   `participantID` which is extracted from the name column in the coding results.
-However, this slot can be changed manually.
+However, this field can be changed manually.

 -   `imagePath` which is a vector of `character` giving the path to or the name of the picture.